Standard contractual clauses

 data protection obligations arising from these Clauses are imposed on the sub-processor.

-Provisions on commercial terms that do not affect the data protection law content of
+Provisions on commercial terms that do not affect the data protection law content of the

 6. Deleted

-7. If the sub-processor does not fulfill its data protection obligations, the processor remains fully responsible for
+7. If the sub-processor does not fulfill its data protection obligations, the processor remains fully

-not the rights of data subjects arising from the General Data Protection Regulation, in particular the
+not affect the rights of the data subjects resulting from the GDPR, in particular Articles 79 and 82

-Articles 79 and 82, against the controller and the processor, including the sub-processor.
+of the Regulation, vis-à-vis the controller and the processor, including the sub-processor.

 8. Transfer to third countries or international organizations